Hearing the Voice of God

 KJV: Without counsel purposes are disappointed: but in the multitude of counselors they are established.

-• By contrast, a minister friend of mine from the East Coast was flying on an airplane when he felt that the Lord spoke to him to move West and join me in a new ministry I was about to pioneer.
+• By contrast, a minister friend of mine from the East Coast was flying on an airplane when he felt that the Lord spoke to him to move West and join me in a new church I was about to plant.
 The obvious and immediate question he faced was: "Is that really you, God?"
 In contrast to the previous example above, this good brother brought the matter to me and two other pastors, seeking the multitude of counsel.
 Then he continued waiting upon the Lord for final confirmation.

 1 Corinthians 2:14 The man without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned.